TETRX/DiscreteGraphingCalculator/README.md

-Discrete Graphing Calculator is a tool for graphing out functions on the natural numbers.
+DGC(Discrete Graphing Calculator) is a tool for graphing out functions on the natural numbers on a small scale.
+Calculations are made by operating on string.
+For specification on syntax open syntax.md.